pritamtirpude/character-counter/README.md

 - **Letter Density**: Calculates the density of each letter in the input text and displays the percentage of each letter's occurrence.
 - **Exclude Spaces**: Option to exclude spaces from the character count.
 - **Set Character Limit**: Option to set a character limit for the input text.
+- **PWA Support**: The application can be installed as a Progressive Web App for offline use.

 ## Installation